plone/Products.PlonePAS/Products/PlonePAS/README.txt

 Please see STATUS.txt for notes on the current version and whether or not it will help you.

+Versions

+  - Currently targeted to Plone 2.0.5 with GRUF 2.1.

+  - Should work with GRUF 3.2 as well.

+  - Moving to Plone 2.1 is probably a matter of removing some page templates.

+Depends On

+ - Plone standard products (esp.
+GRUF)

+ - PluggableAuthService 1.0.4 (currently unreleased, see CVS)

+   - PluginRegistry (latest)

+Optional

+ - PloneTestCase

+ - LDAPUserFolder and LDAPMultiPlugins

 PlonePAS installs like any other Plone Product, but please note: it does destroy your existing portal user folder.
 There is automatic migration, but this is not tested against setups other than GRUF+ZODB